- Lourdes Albarran, Ph.D

 John Todd is a Jungian Analyst based in Evergreen, Colorado.
 He received his doctorate in Depth Psychology from Pacifica Graduate Institute and is a graduate and member of the Inter-Regional Society of Jungian Analysts, in addition to the C.G.
 Jung Institute of Colorado.
 A native of Florida, John began his career spending over a decade as a children and families counselor for Hospice of the Florida Suncoast before entering into private practice.
 In 2006 he relocated to Evergreen with his wife and two children where he established his current practice.

-Gary Toub, Ph.D., is a licensed psychologist and diplomate Jungian analyst practicing in Denver.
-In his private practice, Dr. Toub provides Jungian analysis and depth psychotherapy tailored to individual needs.
-He also teaches and supervises students as a Senior Training Analyst at the C. G. Jung Institute of Colorado.
+Gary Toub, Ph.D., is a diplomate Jungian analyst practicing in Eureka Springs, Arkansas.
+He is a graduate of the Training Institute of the Inter-Regional Society of Jungian Analysts and the Research Society for Process-Oriented Psychology.
+He has over 40 years of clinical experience.
+In addition to his private practice, Dr. Toub is a Senior Training Analyst at the C. G. Jung Institute of Colorado, where he has supervised and trained clinicians and taught numerous classes to the general public.
+For over 25 years, he served as President and Director of Training for the Institute as well.
 In practice since 1971, he received his doctorate in clinical psychology from the University of Arizona.
-He holds post-doctoral diplomas from the Inter-Regional Society of Jungian Analysts and the Research Society for Process-Oriented Psychology.
-He has also served as past President and Training Director for the Jung Institute of Colorado.
 Dr. Toub has published numerous articles on Jungian psychology.
 His popular article on Taoist philosophy and Jungian psychology, The Usefulness of the Useless, was published in Meeting the Shadow: The Hidden Power of the Dark Side of Human Nature (C. Zweig & J. Abrams, Eds., 1991).
-For more information about Dr. Toub or his practice, see his website at the web address below.
+For more information about Dr. Toub or his practice, see his website at www.garytoub.com.

 Kaitryn is a certified Jungian analyst in private practice in Broomfield, CO, with a thirty year background as an individual and couples therapist.
 A graduate of the Inter-Regional Society of Jungian Analysts, her diploma thesis explored women’s development of inner authority, confidence and self-esteem.
 She is licensed as a therapist in Colorado and Florida and holds National Board Certification as a Clinical Mental Health Counselor.